- Global Voices Advocacy - http://advocacy.globalvoicesonline.org -

 Written by Jae Yeon KIM On 9 January 2013 @ 6:13 pm | No Comments

-In Activism, Advocacy, Conference, Freedom of Expression, Human Rights, Internet governance, Law, Regulation, South Korea, USA
+In Activism, Advocacy, Conference, Free Expression, Human Rights, Internet governance, Law, Regulation, South Korea, USA

 On January 3, 2013, Creative Commons Korea , Korea Association for Information Law [ko] (a Creative Commons project lead by Jay Yoon, a presiding judge at the Seoul Northern District Court), and Haja Center (an alternative educational institution for Korean youth) organized a public event on Internet governance entitled “Global Great Power Rivalries on the Internet”.